Last updated: 16 July 2026

 Promotional communications and web push notifications are only sent with your consent, which you may withdraw at any time from your account, device or browser settings, without this affecting service communications.

-The Damji platform is intended for adults.
+The Damjitech platform is intended for adults.
 By creating an account and using the service, you declare that you have the legal age required to enter into a contract.

 We do not knowingly collect data concerning minors.
 If we become aware that an account has been created by a minor or that a minor has transmitted data to us, we may suspend or delete the account concerned and proceed to delete the data.
 If you believe that a minor has transmitted data to us, contact us at contact@damjitech.com.